mrevanngo/LOL-statistical-analysis/README.md

 - **KDA ratio**: Teams behind in gold but with good KDA may have better teamfight potential, indicating they lost gold through macro mistakes rather than combat ability.
 - **League**: Different regions have different metas; Eastern leagues may be more patient and better at scaling into late game.
-- **Gold deficit magnitude**: The size of the deficit matters—a 1,500 gold deficit is easier to overcome than a 5,000 gold deficit.
+- **XP to Gold ratio**: Teams with a lower XP-Gold ratio indicate that they are relatively even in experience though behind in gold, showing promising fighting potential.
-- **Side**: Blue side has certain objective advantages that may affect comeback potential.
+- **Side**: Blue side has slight map advantages that may conitrubte to comeback potential.

 ### Model Algorithm and Hyperparameter Tuning